knipknap/docker-deployment-action/README.md

-# Docker Deployment Action
+# Docker Swarm Deployment Action

-A [GitHub Action](https://github.com/marketplace/actions/docker-deployment) that supports docker-compose and Docker Swarm deployments.
-[Documentaion Page](https://wshihadeh.github.io/actions/Docker-Deployment/).
+A GitHub Action that supports docker-compose and Docker Swarm deployments.
+Originally forked from wshihadeh/docker-deployment-action, but largely reworked to improve Docker Swarm support (and drop docker-compose support).

 ## Example